Exclusive Interview: Kerry Godliman Talks About Her Acorn Original 'Whitstable Pearl' and Working With Ricky Gervais

 (Photo: Acorn TV)

 Actress and comedian Kerry Godliman is more in-demand than ever.
 This year alone we've seen her in the hit crime series Trigger Point, cyber-thriller The Undeclared War, and the final season of Ricky Gervais' After Life.
 That last show is a poignant and sometimes caustic meditation on grief in which Godliman has a pivotal role as Lisa, the late wife of Gervais' character Tony.
-Actually, Godliman has become one of Gervais' go-to performers: she also starred in his nursing home comedy Derek and popped up in Life's Too Short and Extras
+Actually, Godliman has become one of Gervais' go-to performers: she also starred in his nursing home comedy Derek and popped up in Life's Too Short and Extras.

 Now Godliman is taking the lead again in Acorn TV's cozy crime series Whitstable Pearl, which is back for a second season.
 She plays the title character, Pearl Nolan, a restaurateur and private detective living in the picturesque seaside town of Whitstable.
 Season one found her balancing life at her seafood restaurant, which she runs with mum Dolly (Frances Barber).
 Her crime-solving assignments brought her into contact with gruff local cop Mike McGuire (Howard Charles).
 Sparks definitely flew there, but things between Pearl and Mike didn't exactly end with a happy ever after.